-In the early 2000s I was honoured to be asked to go along with five others to a small West African country called The Gambia on a project to introduce teachers of schools and colleges to an advanced educational technology.* The temperature was over 40 degrees and we had to take plenty of protection against mosquitoes, dehydration and food poisoning.
+In the early 2000’s I was honoured to be asked to go along with five others to a small West African country called The Gambia on a project to introduce teachers of schools and colleges to an advanced educational technology.* I was happy to help and as part of a team, I headed off to Africa.
+The temperature was over 40 degrees and we had to take plenty of protection against mosquitoes, dehydration and food poisoning.

-As the first seminar to four hundred teachers approached and I was getting the final training on what we were going to do, I unfortunately overheated, got a thumping headache and felt like I was going to throw-up at any moment thanks to some food poisoning.
+As the first seminar to four hundred teachers approached, I was receiving the final training.
+Unfortunately, I got a thumping headache and felt like I was going to throw-up at any moment thanks to some food poisoning.

-It got to a critical point where I had to drop everything and make a mad dash to the toilet where I just managed to stop myself from passing out.
-I brought up all I had eaten over the last couple of days until there couldn’t have been a thing left in me.
+It got to a critical point where I had to drop everything and make a mad dash to the toilet.
+There I just about managed to stop myself from passing out.
+I brought up all I had eaten over the last couple of days until there was nothing left in me.
 Finally, the drama was over leaving me exhaustedly and slumped on the floor.

 After only a few minutes with the poison out of my stomach I began to feel a lot better.
 There was a shower there luckily, which I made use of and somewhere in the middle of that my headache vanished and I started to feel miraculously revitalized.

 I quickly got myself together and re-joined the team.
-Not knowing what had happened, the person going over what we had to do was angry with me for wasting time.
+Not knowing what had happened, the person in charge was angry with me for wasting time.
 All I could do was laugh!

 Of course, the best memory is the one of wonderfully willing teachers who so wanted to help their students.
 Finally, there’s nothing like going through a right old tough time together and coming out the other side with success to bring a group close together.
 I for one will always remember each and every member of that group with fond and funny memories.

-I’ve used some of what I went through there as food for my poems and other stories.
+I’ve used some of what I went through there as food for my stories.
 After all, life is sometimes stranger and funnier than most anything a writer can imagine.
-Stay tuned, for the upcoming release of my next poetry book: “Rioting Against The Odds.”

 *The technology mentioned and project was run by Applied Scholastics.